SJTU-jCourse/jcourse-skill/README.md

-# jCourse Codex Skill
+# jCourse Skill

 [中文说明](README_zh_CN.md)

-This repository publishes the `jcourse` skill for Codex agents.
+This repository publishes the `jcourse` skill for AI agents.
 It teaches an agent how to use the jCourse course community API to search courses and teachers, inspect course details, summarize reviews, compare courses, manage follows or ignores, create or update reviews, vote on reviews, and operate other authenticated jCourse workflows over HTTP.

 Default service URL: `https://course.sjtu.plus`.

 ## One-Click Agent Install

-Tell Codex:
+Tell your agent:

 ```text
 Use $skill-installer to install https://github.com/SJTU-jCourse/jcourse-skill/tree/main/skills/jcourse
 ```

-After installation, restart Codex so the new skill is loaded.
+After installation, restart your agent so the new skill is loaded.

 ## Manual Install

-If you want to install it yourself, run the Codex skill installer helper from your Codex skills directory:
+If you want to install it yourself, run the Codex skill installer helper from your skills directory:

 ```bash
 python ~/.codex/skills/.system/skill-installer/scripts/install-skill-from-github.py \